 As for the future, Anku told Vox that EndSARS could morph into a political force ahead of Nigeria’s next presidential election in 2023, with a view to reshaping the relationship between the government and its people, and could pose a stiff challenge to a Buhari-aligned politician.

 Three questions to consider:

 - Why have young Nigerians been protesting recently?

 - How important do you think social media is to protest movements today?

 - Do you think it is important for both men and women to be active in a protest movement for it to be successful?

-Jessica Moody is an ESRC-funded PhD candidate in the War Studies department at Kings College London, researching post-conflict peace-building in Côte d'Ivoire.
+Jessica Moody has a PhD from Kings College London, with research focusing on post-conflict peace-building in Côte d'Ivoire.
 Moody is also a research assistant for the atrocity prevention project at the Holocaust Memorial Museum and works as a freelance political risk analyst focusing on west and central Africa.
 She has appeared on podcasts Into Africa and Foreign Exchanges, and has written for publications including Foreign Policy, IHS, the Economist Intelligence Unit, The FT's “This is Africa” publication and African Arguments.